maryis/springBootServices/viewWithSecurity/ReadMe.md

 this method signature and its return type can be anything.
 Add one method handler per exception.
 2- Global exception handler: @ExceptionHandler on class  : @ControllerAdvice Add one method handler per exception.
-3- when a request is rejected by security framework, it does not reaches the MVC layer so @ControllerAdvice is not an option here.
+3- when a request rejected by security framework, it does not reach the MVC layer so @ControllerAdvice is not an option here.
 (for example when the user in login page is incorrect ) There are 3 interfaces in the Spring Security framework that may be of interest here:
    org.springframework.security.web.authentication.AuthenticationSuccessHandler